Meet the Unheard Gems Team

 Founder of Unheard Gems, Hannah's entrepreneurial and music-loving spirit creates what you watch and hear and read on Unheard Gems.
 Three years after founding Unheard Gems at 16, in 2017, Hannah conducts interviews and curates the artists featured on the Unheard Gems as well as writes articles and reviews on the site.
 With a passion for music and desire to know the people behind the new music that is soon to take over the airways, Hannah works closely with all of the artists featured on Unheard Gems to bring you an honest and unique look at new music.
 Hannah also works with some artists one on one to help them create promotional strategies to get their music heard.
 She is currently attending Scripps College just south-east of LA.

-Tatum Jenkins is the editor for and content writer for Unheard Gems.
-She began working for Unheard Gems in the winter of 2017.
+Tatum Jenkins is the editor of the Unheard Gems Podcast She began working for Unheard Gems in the winter of 2017.
 When she’s at school in Boston, she is an on-air host and writes articles and curates music for the local radio station, 88.9 WERS.
 Her favorite musicians are The 1975, Phoebe Bridgers, and Brockhampton among many others.
 A member of the LGBTQ+ community, Tatum is an ally to everyone and works to advocate for diversity in the music industry.
-Tatume currently is attending Emerson College in Boston.
+Tatum currently is attending Emerson College in Boston.

 Head of Marketing/Photographer/ Graphic Designer